HannaKim4673/Beer_Restaurant_Success/README.md

 * Dashboard will be hosted on Tableau

 ## Presentation Draft
-Here is a link to our presentation draft: https://docs.google.com/presentation/d/1ncMNHN-_4Yj5ERpOJf3xiXUV8s-9Rn6viUx6BdiPeBo/edit?usp=sharing
+Here is a link to our presentation: https://docs.google.com/presentation/d/1ncMNHN-_4Yj5ERpOJf3xiXUV8s-9Rn6viUx6BdiPeBo/edit?usp=sharing

 It can also be accessed as a powerpoint in the main branch.